Mathematical Foundations of Polyphonic Music Generation via Structural Inductive Bias: Mathematical Framework of Optimization Stability

 \subsection{Stage 1: Local Block Stability}

-\begin{theorem}{Local Block Stability}{local_stability} A randomly initialized block-diagonal matrix $L = B \oplus D$ has the RPTP almost surely. \end{theorem} \begin{proof} According to \textbf{Theorem 3.21} of the RPTP theory \citep{RPTP_paper}, a block-diagonal matrix $B \oplus D$ possesses the RPTP if both $B$ and $D$ have the RPTP and at least one of them is nonsingular.
+\begin{proposition}[Local Block Stability] A randomly initialized block-diagonal matrix $L = B \oplus D$ has the RPTP almost surely. \end{proposition} \begin{proof} According to \textbf{Theorem 3.21} of the RPTP theory \citep{RPTP_paper}, a block-diagonal matrix $B \oplus D$ possesses the RPTP if both $B$ and $D$ have the RPTP and at least one of them is nonsingular.
 Since random initialization of square blocks ensures that each has the RPTP (by Theorem 3.1 for full-rank matrices) and is nonsingular almost surely, the layer $L$ satisfies the RPTP.
 This ensures that the Jacobian of the masking constraint has full row rank locally (\textbf{Theorem 2.5} \citep{RPTP_paper}), allowing the model to utilize the full capacity of the expanded blocks. \end{proof}